M1hono/M1hono/README.md

 ## About Me

-I'm the Leader of Crychic Team for Minecraft development.
+I'm the Leader of PickAID Team for Minecraft development.
 You can call me mihono or gedwen.

 ## About PickAID